beauCoker/hacking/README.md

 #> 6 Constrained+Tethered (UB):  0.4130532 Remove observation 3
 ```

+This means that a tethered hacking interval around the base model is (-1.74, -1.11), a prescriptively constrained hacking interval around the base model is (-1.86, -0.67), and a hacking interval that considers both types is (-2.96, 0.41).

-Full output, sorted by the largest difference from `beta_0`:
+Here is the full output, sorted by the largest difference from `beta_0`:

 ``` r
 head(output$hacks_all)